youngkin/hugoblog/content/post/GoHTTPSClientServer.md

 }
 ```

 Instead of the `ListenAndServe` call in an HTTP server, an HTTPS server uses `ListenAndServeTLS`. `*serverCert` and `*srvKey` are the server's certificate and private key files respectively.
-The filenames containing these are passed in on the command line (more on that below). `localhost.crt` and `localhost.key` are the files we created above.
+The filenames containing these are passed in on the command line (more on that below).
+As you may recall, in this article `localhost.crt` and `localhost.key` are the certificate and key files we created for the servers.

 ### A more advanced server